 (The processes for finding out about uses and users, and their views on the statistical products.)

-We welcome your feedback on the content, format and relevance of our releases and encourage you to send feedback to email@example.com.
+We welcome feedback on the content, format and relevance of our releases and encourage you to send feedback via email to firstname.lastname@example.org.

 Feedback is requested with all emails sent by our Stakeholder Engagement Team and Impact within Demography.